A guide to the best places to visit from Luxembourg City when looking for day trips

 On top, you’ll be spoilt for choice when it comes to international concept stores and small designer shops.

-Knokke- Heist has probably the best offer on the Belgian coast for those among you that love fine cuisine.
+Knokke- Heist has probably the best offer on the Belgian coast for those among you who love fine cuisine.

 In winter or in summer, Knokke is the perfect place to boost your Vitamin Sea level!